mainmatter/ember-classy-computed/README.md

 This now filter the `users` by whatever property name is returned by `filter`.
-The problem with this is that the `activeUsers` property does not depend on any of the individual user's properties anymore so that it would not get recomputed when any of these user's properties change.
+The problem with this is that the `activeUsers` property does not depend on any of the individual user's properties anymore so that it would not be recomputed when any of these user's properties change.
 There is also no way to express the fact that `activeUsers` depends on `users.@each.isActive` when `filter` is `'isActive'` and on `users.@each.isAdmin` when `filter` is `'isAdmin'`.

-ember-class-based-cps makes defining a __computed property macro with dynamic dependent keys__ easy be providing a class that the property's logic is encapsulated in and that can observe the `filter` property and redefine the computed property with the correct dependent keys when it changes: What this allows is sth. like this:
+Typicall this case would be solved by defining an observer on the context object's `filter` property and whenever that changes redefining the `activeUsers` computed property with the correct dependent keys for the current value of `filter` (an alternative solution would be to override the `filter` property's `set` method and redefine `activeUsers` there).

+That would make it impossible to reuse the implementation though (except in a mixin which leads to other problems though). ember-class-based-cps' mechanism for class based computed properties makes it possible to reuse that implementation- by providing a context for the computed property itself that the observer etc. can be defined on.
+This allows something like:

 ```js
 import filterByProperty from 'app/computeds/filter-by';